TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationOptions/Index.rst

 Accessing saved options
 =======================

-Once you saved the configuration in the Settings module, it will be stored in :php:`$GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']['your_extension_key']` as an array.
+Once you saved the configuration in the Settings module, it will be persisted into the LocalConfiguration.php file and made available via
+:php:`$GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']['your_extension_key']`
+as an array.